My Dog Is Bleeding from His Penis

 - Problems in the urinary tract:diseases affecting the urethra and bladder.

-- Problems with prostrate gland: diseases affecting the reproductive system.
+- Problems with prostate gland: diseases affecting the reproductive system.

 Of course, the dog's urethra forms part of both the urinary and genital systems, and disorders in one can often interact with or affect the other.
 In the following sections we will explain the conditions in each system that can affect a dog and cause penile bleeding.